-It’s not easy to pinpoint the exact salary of voice over artists.
-How much you get paid depends on several things, including experience, the type, and size of the project.
-Gravy For The Brain elaborates that well-known actors doing voice over jobs can earn millions while a new voice over freelancer may only make a few dollars on his first project.
+It’s not easy to pinpoint the exact salary of professional voice actors.
+How much you get paid depends on several things, including experience, the type, and the size of the project.
+Gravy For The Brain elaborates that well-known actors doing voice-over jobs can earn millions while a new voice-over freelancer may only make a few dollars on his first project.

 Meanwhile, Indeed shows some interesting figures.
-According to their website, voice over talents earn around $39,100 per year.
+According to their website, professional voice actors $39,100 per year.
 There are companies that pay $20 per hour, while others pay $100 per day.

-Voice over acting jobs from home, therefore, can get lucrative if you know how to network and market yourself.
-In the beginning, you’ll spend most of your time auditioning to projects.
+Voice over jobs, therefore, can get lucrative if you know how to network and market yourself.
+In the beginning, you’ll spend most of your time auditioning for voice over jobs.
 But as you build yourself up, gain more experience, and put together an impressive portfolio, there’s a good chance of earning good money from it.

 Where to Find Voice Over Jobs From Home for Beginners

-Voices.com calls its agency as the voice marketplace.
-The agency is quite popular among people needing quality voice over talents, as well as voice-over artists seeking legitimate gigs.
+The company is one of the popular voice over freelance websites for voice-over artists seeking legitimate gigs as well as for individuals and companies needing quality voice-over talents.
 They have been around since 2003, and have managed to establish a good reputation between voice actors and their clients.

-It’s easy to join Voices.com.
-You simply sign up on their website, complete your profile, and upload a demo.
-You’ll then have access to numerous online voice-over gigs posted by clients.
-You can audition, get in touch with a potential client, and also get paid for your work — everything happens on the platform.
+To join Voices.com, sign up on their website, complete your profile, and upload a demo.
+You’ll then have access to numerous online voice over jobs posted by clients.
+You can audition, get in touch with potential clients, and also get paid for your work — everything happens on the platform.

-You may or may not take advantage of their premium account for voice over talents.
-While the free account readily gives you access to lots of jobs, the premium account unlocks even more opportunities and features.
+You may or may not take advantage of their premium account for voice-over talents.
+While the free account readily gives you access to lots of voice over jobs, the premium account unlocks even more opportunities and features.
 However, the cost of the premium account is $499/year, so you might want to keep that in mind before you upgrade.

 Voices.com also has a rating system.
 Clients can rate and review their experience of working with you.
-If they were pleased and leave a good rating, it will be easier for you to attract the next client.
+If they were pleased and left a good rating, it would be easier for you to attract the next client.

 2. Snap Recordings

-Snap Recordings has been around since 1996 and hires people to do voice-overs for businesses, including but not limited to voice prompts, phone greetings and message on holds.
-They currently have a roster of 100 male and female voice over artists, and occasionally hires to add more.
+Snap Recordings has been around since 1996 and hires voice actors for business projects including phone greetings, and messages on holds.
+They currently have a roster of 100 male and female voice-over artists, and occasionally hire to add more.
 They prefer applicants who are bilingual (English and Spanish).

-Voice over talents at Snap Recordings read scripts, records the audio, and then sends the file through the website.
-Their team of audio experts handles the next stages, such as editing and mixing.
+Voice actors at Snap Recordings read scripts, records the audio, and then send the file through the website.
+Their team of audio producers handles the next stages, such as editing and mixing.

 3. Voice Bunny

 To work for Voice Bunny, you need to create an account, submit your test, and have the test reviewed.
-If you pass the test, you can start getting jobs.
-And apart from actively seeking clients, you also obtain wider exposure through bookings (get found through samples in their search engine), contests, and speedies (you will receive notifications on jobs that interest you).
+Once you pass the test, you can start applying to voice jobs on the site.
+You can also obtain wider exposure through bookings (get found through samples in their search engine), contests, and speedies (you will receive notifications on jobs that interest you).

-I’ve also read that Voice Bunny is quite picky with the voice actors they hire, so it’s good to give it your best shot in the application process.
+I’ve also read that Voice Bunny is quite picky with the voice actors they hire, so be sure to give your best shot in the application process.
 The upside is that there are no membership fees, so you can look and apply for jobs without the recurring monthly cost.
 You can also set your own rates and work around your schedule.

 4. Mandy Voices

-It looks like Mandy Voices offers quite a comprehensive listing of voice acting roles with its massive employer directory.
-The website says their job listings are updated every month, often amounting to 6,500 new jobs.
-You’ll also receive tailored alerts of jobs that match your skills, as well as the opportunity to network with fellow voice over professionals.
+It looks like Mandy Voices offers quite a comprehensive voice job posting with its massive employer directory.
+The website says their job listings are updated every month, often amounting to 6,500 new “voiceover jobs.”
+You’ll also receive tailored alerts of jobs that match your skills, as well as the opportunity to network with fellow voice-over professionals.